socomsystems/documentation/admin_manual/configuration_server/occ_command.rst

  --no-ansi              Disable ANSI output.
  --no-interaction (-n)  Do not ask any interactive question

-When you are performing an update or upgrade on your Nextcloud server (see the Maintenance section of this manual), it is better to use ``occ`` to perform the database upgrade step, rather than the Web GUI, in order to avoid timeouts.
+When you are performing an update or upgrade on your cyfrSpaces server (see the Maintenance section of this manual), it is better to use ``occ`` to perform the database upgrade step, rather than the Web GUI, in order to avoid timeouts.
 PHP scripts invoked from the Web interface are limited to 3600 seconds.
 In larger